Explain in detail the geographical location and Physical division of Pakistan and its importance

 Introduction:

-Brief overview of Pakistan's geographical location
+Brief overview of

-Importance of understanding the physical division of the country
+The physical division of the country Pakistan

 Pakistan, a country located in South Asia, is known for its diverse landscapes, ranging from mountains to plains to deserts.
 Understanding the physical division of Pakistan is crucial for various reasons, including its impact on the country's climate, economy, and culture.